mozilla/mozilla-opennews/what/fellowships/info/index.md

 redirect_from:
 - /what/fellowships/details/index.html
 ---
-<p class="bodybig">The Knight-Mozilla Fellowships present a unique opportunity for  people  who love to code and who want to influence the future of journalism on the web.
-The application for the next cohort of fellows will open in mid-2016.</p>
+<p class="bodybig">The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web. <a href="/what/fellowships/2016meet/">Our 2016 fellows</a> are preparing to begin their work with our fellowship partner organizations, and the application for the 2017 cohort of fellows will open in mid-2016.</p>

-<p class="bodybig">We've structured this program and its financial supports to be responsive to the needs of fellows in a variety of circumstances.
-The fellowship gives you the time and support you need to immerse yourself in the journalism-code community and work on some great projects. </p>
+We've structured this program and its financial supports to be responsive to the needs of fellows in a variety of circumstances.
+The fellowship gives you the time and support you need to immerse yourself in the journalism-code community and work on some great projects.

 ###THE FELLOWSHIP
 **What is the Knight-Mozilla Fellowship?**